 - Review shipping settings and estimated delivery time on your Google Ads to ensure potential customers know what to expect.

 - Update your opening hours on Google My Business (Google Maps listings).
 Edit your Business Profile on Google and update your ads so customers know if you’re open, closed, or have modified hours.

 - Review the images used in your ads.
 Image ads or video ads that show large gatherings of people and physical human interaction may not be appropriate at the moment.

-- Review your Google Advertising metrics. significant shifts in conversion rate may require adjustments to your Smart Bidding targets.
+- Review your bidding strategy.
+If you have experienced significant shifts in conversion rates, you may require adjustments to your Smart Bidding targets.